grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/05 Soak Testing.md

 ## Soak testing in k6

-The Soak test is almost the same as the Average-Load test.
-It only increases the duration of the load plateau.
+The soak test is almost the same as the average-load test.
+The only difference is the increased duration of the load plateau.

 It gradually increases the load until it reaches an average number of users or throughput.
 Then it keeps that load for a considerably longer time.
 Finally, depending on the test case, it is stopped or ramped down gradually.

-Configure the load duration in the `options`:
+Configure the load duration in the `options` object:

 <CodeGroup labels={["soak.js"]} lineNumbers={[]} showCopyButton={[true]}>